cisagov/ScubaGear/docs/configuration/configuration.md

 #### User impersonation protection

-The policy `MS.SECURITYSUITE.2.1v1` supports a variable called `SensitiveUsers` that can be defined as a list of sensitive user accounts denoted by a display name and email address in the Strict and Standard Preset Security Policies impersonation protection section.
+The policy `MS.SECURITYSUITE.2.1v1` supports a variable called `SensitiveUsers` that can be defined as a list of sensitive user accounts denoted by a display name and email address in the impersonation protection section of anti-phishing policies.

 Each value should be one of the following:
 - An email address (e.g., `jdoe@example.com`)